drpetersonfernandes/SimpleLauncher/parameters.md

 LNK files are shortcut links.
 You can create a shortcut by right-clicking on the GameLauncher.exe and selecting 'Create Shortcut'.<br>

-If you prefer to use BAT files, use the tool available in the Simple Launcher menu to generate BAT files for you.
+If you prefer to use BAT files, use the tool available in Simple Launcher menu to generate BAT files for you.

 ## Microsoft Xbox